ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 ### Project Management

 Once your application has been accepted you will be notified that a project has be created and cloud access is ready.
-Projects are managed through CUmulus's graphical management interface at: [cumulus.rc.colorado.edu/](cumulus.rc.colorado.edu/).
+Projects are managed through CUmulus's graphical management interface (Horizon) at: [cumulus.rc.colorado.edu/](cumulus.rc.colorado.edu/).
 Project owners can access the CUmulus management interface with InCommon Federation (select the "InCommon Federation" from the authentication pull-down).

 ![](cumulus/login.png)